zsun227/LSA_CCA_Domain-Text-Analysis/README.md

 * [Glove Embedding](https://nlp.stanford.edu/projects/glove/) - Used as the universal word embedding.

 ### Usage
+First, you may need to put the glove embedding to the root folder.

-First, you need to put all of your text data (.txt format) to the "data" folder.
+Then, you need to put all of your text data (.txt format) to the "data" folder.

-If you only have one domain, just put all of the .txt files in the "data" folder.
+	If you only have one domain, just put all of those .txt files in the "data" folder.

 	If you have two domains, you may need to put each domain's texts in the "data/train_two/first" and "data/train_two/second".

-All of the parameters can be changed in the "constant.py"
+Parameters can be changed in the "constant.py"

 After setting up your parameters, you can run the code using this one-line code:

 ```
 python3 main.py
 ```

 The output will be generated in the "outputs" folder.

 ### Parameters
+The "constant.py" contains all of the parameters you may need to set up.